OSCF Bylaws (amended through 6/2/15; posted 6/2/15; adopted 6/14/15)

 Section 1.
 General Powers

-The affairs of the Federation shall be managed by the membership at the yearly organization meeting, during the state championship, and by the Board of Directors (between yearly meetings).
-The Board shall also interpret the meaning of the bylaws and implement them accordingly.
+The affairs of the Federation shall be managed by the membership at the yearly organization meeting and by the Board of Directors (between yearly meetings).
+Consistent with these bylaws, the Board may propose changes to the bylaws, may interpret the meaning of the bylaws, and shall implement them accordingly.

 Section 2.
 Number and Qualifications

 The Board will consist of the following officers: President, Vice President, and Secretary/Treasurer.
-Additional board positions may be added, depending on the needs of the Federation and shall be determined by the board or membership.
-NOTE following the 2006 annual meeting: The board proposed and the membership agreed to expand the board to five officers: President, Vice President, Secretary, Treasurer and Registrar.
+Additional board positions may be added, depending on the needs of the Federation and shall be determined by the Board or membership.

 Section 3.
 Term and Election

-The Directors of the Federation shall be elected in even numbered years during the state championship.
-The term of office for all Directors shall be two years.
+The Directors of the Federation shall be elected during the state championship or as otherwise appointed pursuant to Art IV, Sec.
+12. The term of office for all Directors shall be two years, staggered to ensure continuity of membership from year-to-year.
 A Director may be re-elected without limitation on the number of terms they may serve.
 Each Director shall hold office until his successor has been elected or appointed.

 Section 4.
 Removal